APRIL - MAY

 Trophy Striped Bass Fishing at its Finest

 April and May is our peak season for Trophy Striped Bass fishing.
 If you ever wanted to break that 50lb barrier or want that fish of a lifetime, this is the time to fish the Chesapeake Bay.
 Each year, from Mid April, through the month of May we target these large breed of stripers as they make their way North and South through the Chesapeake’s main stem.
 Our location in Deale puts you smack dab in the middle of the annual migration route.
 This season is short and sweet and books up well in advance.
 The end of May will also offer the beginning of our Black Drum season.
 These fish can weigh up to 80lbs and put up a great fight.

 Looking over our records we have caught our largest fish during this time period in the Mid Bay.
-The best part of this season is that you can catch migratory fish and resident fish on the same trip.
+The best part of this season is that you can potentially catch a migratory fish and resident fish on the same trip.
 Conditions change from year to year, but fishing is typically very good.
 We deploy a variety of small baits and big baits and pound out large bait marks on channel edges and drop-offs in the main stem of the bay and in some of the local rivers.
 One bite may be a feisty 20 inch fish and next could be a 50 pounder… you just never know.
 Air temps are cold and it’s a great way to end the Chesapeake Bay season and fill the freezer.
 Don’t worry about getting to cold…the cabin is fully heated.